scacela/oci-lakehouse-pipeline/README.md

 		1. Copy to your clipboard its identifier from under the `Value` column.
 		2. Duplicate your browser tab
 		3. Paste the identifier from your clipboard into the search field at the top of the OCI UI.
-		4. Click the listing that appears.
+		4. Click the listing that appears in the search results.

 ### Deployment via CLI Terraform